bluntwizard/steam_deck_dub_edition/docs/typescript-migration.md

    - Create type definitions for API responses and requests
    - Define utility types and common patterns

+3. **Utility Function Migration** 🔄
+   - Convert utility functions from `.js` to `.ts`
+   - Add appropriate type signatures
+   - Ensure type safety for all parameters and return values

-3. **Component Migration Phase** ❌
+4. **Component Migration Phase** ❌
    - Convert React components from `.jsx` to `.tsx`
    - Apply appropriate interface and prop types
    - Fix any type errors that arise during migration
    - Prioritize components by complexity (start with simpler components)

-4. **Utility Function Migration** ❌
-   - Convert utility functions from `.js` to `.ts`
-   - Add appropriate type signatures
-   - Ensure type safety for all parameters and return values

 5. **API and Data Layer Migration** ❌
    - Type API service functions